| More Information on this item |

 Teasing the opponents could be allowed; giving advice or consulting among the players of a team certainly is not allowed.

-Created on: December 11, 1996.
-Last modified on: December 13, 1996.
+WWW page created: December 11, 1996.
+Last modified: December 13, 1996.